Enchanted (film): Cast

-Giselle's chipmunk friend Pip is portrayed by Jeff Bennett in Andalasia, where he has no trouble expressing himself through speech, while Lima provides the voice for Pip in the real world, where he must communicate through squeaks and charades.
-Other voice actors in the animated portion of the film include Lima's daughter Emma Rose Lima as Bluebird and Fawn, Teala Dunn as Bunny, Fred Tatasciore as the Troll, and Frank Welker as Destiny, Prince Edward's horse.
+Giselle's chipmunk friend Pip is voiced by Jeff Bennett in Andalasia, where he has no trouble expressing himself through speech, while Enchanted director Kevin Lima voices Pip in the real world, where he must communicate through squeaks and charades.
+Much of Pip's personality were based on Disney sidekicks such as Mushu from Mulan and Timon from The Lion King.
+The Andalasia cast also includes Lima's daughter Emma Rose Lima as the bluebird and the fawn, Teala Dunn as a bunny and Fred Tatasciore as the troll.
 Julie Andrews provides the film's narration.

-Additionally, veteran Disney Princess voice actors Jodi Benson, Paige O'Hara and Judy Kuhn cameo, respectively, as Robert's secretary Sam, the soap opera character Angela, and a pregnant woman Prince Edward encounters.
-John Rothman portrays Robert's boss Carl, and Tonya Pinkins and Isiah Whitlock Jr. play Phoebe and Ethan Banks, a couple whose divorce Robert is mediating.
+Paige O'Hara and Judy Kuhn make cameo appearances as soap opera character Angela and a pregnant woman Edward encounters, respectively.
+John Rothman and Jodi Benson portray, respectively, Robert's boss Carl and secretary Sam, while Tonya Pinkins and Isiah Whitlock Jr. portray Phoebe and Ethan Banks, a couple whose divorce Robert is mediating.
 Marlon Saunders and Jon McLaughlin appear as vocalists who sing "That's How You Know" and "So Close", respectively.